-Every change made to YouTube's video ad products are made with users in mind.
+Every change made to YouTube's video advertising products are made with users in mind.
 David Mogensen, Google's head of YouTube ads marketing, sits down with YouTube UX leads Javier Bargas-Avila and Scott Hines to get a pulse on the consumer insights that are powering the evolution of video ads.

 At Google, we have our own Ten Commandments.
 They're the "Ten Things We Know to Be True"—ten things we hold ourselves to in our work every day.
 The first of those things is, "Focus on the user and all else will follow."